 A write speed of at least 30 MB/second

 An SD card’s write speed tells you how fast data can be written to a card and read from a card.
-The higher the write speed, the faster the card is, and less likely that you will encounter video recording failures and corrupted files.
+The higher the write speed, the faster the card is.
+A high write speed means a card is less likely to encounter video recording failures.

-Recording Full HD video requires a minimum write speed of at least 30 MB/second, however, SD cards with higher write speeds are fairly inexpensive and safer as they are usually built with the latest cameras in mind, so they should be more than enough for your needs.
-The card that I use has a write speed of 90 MB/second.
+Recording Full HD video requires a minimum write speed of at least 30 MB/second, however, SD cards with higher write speeds are fairly inexpensive.
+The upgrade is worth it as these cards are built with the latest cameras in mind.
+They should be more than enough for your needs.
+For example, the card that I use has a write speed of 90 MB/second.

 Why NOT to buy SD cards from just any store

-The SD cards available and sold at regular retail stores like Walgreens, Walmart, and CVS often have slower write speeds than those sold at stores specializing in tech-related products like B&H or Best Buy.
-Often times if you look at the label on these cards, they won’t have the write speeds on them – this is a red flag and you should avoid using unmarked cards as they are probably not fast enough to record high quality video footage.
+The SD cards sold at retail stores like Walgreens, Walmart, and CVS often have slower write speeds than those sold at stores specializing in tech-related products like Best Buy.
+Often times these cards won’t have the write speeds on them.
+This is a red flag.
+Cards like these are okay for point-and-shoot consumer cameras.
+They aren’t suitable as SD cards for video use.
+Avoid using unmarked cards as they are probably not fast enough to record high quality video footage.

 Best practices for formatting & backing up SD cards